Pacific Mini Games

 The Mini Games have been hosted by 9 different Pacific Island capitals around 4 countries and 5 territories.
-Only the Cook Islands and Vanuatu have hosted twice, with Palau set to host the event for the second time in 2025.
+The Cook Islands have hosted twice and is scheduled for a third in 2029.
+Vanuatu and Palau have also hosted two Games.
 Similarly to the main Games, athletes with a disability are included as full members of their national teams.
 In each sporting event, gold medals are awarded for first place, silver medals are awarded for second place, and bronze medals are awarded for third place.

 Unlike the main Games, there is equal dominance from Pacific Games associations (PGA's).
-Papua New Guinea, New Caledonia, and Fiji have all ranked first a record 3 times each with Samoa and Nauru topping a games once.
+Papua New Guinea, New Caledonia, and Fiji have all ranked first a record 3 times, with Samoa, Nauru, and Tahiti topping the games once.

 Concept

 Following the success of the main Pacific Games, the Pacific Games council decided to create a smaller version of the games to enable smaller nations and territories to host events and compete against each other.
 From this came the Pacific Mini Games.